Low or Free Purine Beer: Beat Gout While Enjoying the Best Beers

 While we’ve mentioned beers that are 100 percent gluten-free, there are beers with gluten with significantly low purine levels.

-The ingredients in the Solstice Lager are water, barley and hop extracts.
+The ingredients in the Solstice Lager are water, barley, and hop extracts.
 Thus, it is a healthy beer option without unnecessary additives.
-This light lager will not make you too heavy after only a few sips.
+It’s one of the best light beers on the list and will not make you feel too heavy or bloated after only a few sips.
 Its 4.5 percent alcohol, 4.5 grams of carbs, and 105 calories make it a great health-conscious beer.

 glass of Kirin Tanrei Platinum Double beer and a can